adamfoneil/Dapper.QX/README.md

 ## Testing
 Make query classes testable by basing them on [TestableQuery](https://github.com/adamfoneil/Dapper.QX/blob/master/Dapper.QX/Abstract/TestableQuery.cs).
 This approach catches invalid SQL, but does not assert any particular query results.

+Note that you can also use the interface [ITestableQuery](https://github.com/adamfoneil/Dapper.QX/blob/master/Dapper.QX/Interfaces/ITestableQuery.cs) directly if you wish, but you must implement [TestExecute](https://github.com/adamfoneil/Dapper.QX/blob/master/Dapper.QX/Interfaces/ITestableQuery.cs#L12) yourself.
+There's normally no reason to do this, since I use the same [implementation](https://github.com/adamfoneil/Dapper.QX/blob/master/Dapper.QX/Abstract/TestableQuery.cs#L15) everywhere.
+Therefore, I recommend using the abstract class `TestableQuery` instead of `ITestableQuery`.

 ```csharp
 public class MyQuery : TestableQuery<MyResultClass>
 {